 Due to the rapidly evolving concerns and risks related to the COVID-19 outbreak, the UC Davis Institutional Review Board (IRB) Administration is recommending that study investigators take specific actions to limit transmission of the virus by delaying or otherwise modifying non-essential interactions.
 In particular, the IRB Administration recommends that research involving immunocompromised or elderly at-risk participants, or research that involves group meetings or appointments, consider delaying or using alternative interactions via electronic means if possible.
-Appropriate changes such as these — related to the COVID-19 outbreak — are considered minor deviations and are not required to be reported to the IRB.
 These modifications may be implemented prior to IRB approval when it is necessary to eliminate apparent immediate hazards to the subject (§46.108 (a)(3)(iii) and 21 CFR 56.108(a)(4)).

 In this section

 - DHHS Secretarial Declaration

 - Obtaining and Documenting Consent and HIPAA Authorization

 The Secretary of DHHS has limited the ability of persons receiving drugs, biologics, and devices to cure, mitigate, treat, prevent, or diagnose COVID-19 to recover damages from manufacturers, distributors, program planners, providers, and sponsors (among others) related to the provision or use of such drugs, biologics, or devices.
 UCOP is currently developing template language to be included in consent documents for research that meets these criteria.
 More information will be posted here as it becomes available.

 The Secretarial Declaration can be found here: https://www.govinfo.gov/content/pkg/FR-2020-03-17/pdf/2020-05484.pdf